Bryce-Summers/OSKAR/README.md

-# OSCAR
+# OSKAR
-A compiler for the OSCAR programmatic animation language targeting Python.
+A compiler for the OSKAR programmatic animation language targeting Python.

+Written by Bryce Summers for Larry Cuba.